The site of Santa Maria del Popolo was believed to be haunted by demons and so in 1099 Pope Paschal II built a chapel there to dispel them.

-The chapel was completed by Bernini, who, on the orders of Agostino's descendant Pope Alexander VII, added the statues of Daniel and Habakkuk.
-The church's most-gawped-at possessions, however, are the two masterpieces by Caravaggio to the left of the main altar, in the Cerasi Chapel.
-On a vast scale, and suffused with lashings of the master's particular light, they show the martyrdom of St Peter and the conversion of St Paul.
-To the left of the main door is a memorial to 17th-century notable GB Gisleni: grisly skeletons, chrysalids and butterflies remind us of our brief passage through this life before we exit the other end.
+The church’s most gawped-at possessions, however, are the two masterpieces by Caravaggio to the left of the main altar, in the Cerasi Chapel.
+On a vast scale, and suffused with lashings of the maestro’s particular light, they show the martyrdom of St Peter and the conversion of St Paul.